sushant-gargi/ai-interview/README.md

 CREATE DATABASE ai_interview;
 ```

-Hibernate will auto-create all tables on first run (`ddl-auto: update`).
+Hibernate with `ddl-auto: update` creates all tables on first boot.

 ### 2. Configuration